Refine your search

 • The departments/schools of the Faculty of Social Sciences and Business Studies award work grants for doctoral researchers to the start their doctoral research (start-up grant), depending on the financial situation of the department/school.
 The application form and instructions are available online.

-A compulsory precondition for work grants is that the recipient is released from his/her actual duty for the grant period.
+A compulsory precondition for work grants is that the recipient is released from their actual duty for the grant period.

 Doctoral studies alongside work